dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 sudo pmset -a proximitywake 0
 sudo pmset -b tcpkeepalive 0      //Optional
 ```
+### USB Mapping
+In direct conjunction with enabling Sleep and Wake, you have to define your USB ports to macOS to have a bug-free sleep cycle.
+Follow this [part](https://dortania.github.io/OpenCore-Post-Install/usb/intel-mapping/intel.html) of the OpenCore guide to map your USB.
+After following the instructions, `USBmap.kext` would be created.
+Install the kext to your USB install EFI partition and proceed.

+Now, you have to move your configured EFI folder from the USB installer to your system's EFI partition.
+Fetch MountEFI and OpenCore Configurator again and mount the EFI partitions of both your USB installer and your system (system partition is usually disk0).
+Copy Boot and OC from the EFI folder in your USB installer to the EFI folder of your system.

 At this point, your system is now bootable without the need for your USB installer.

 You now have a 90% working Hackintosh and quite frankly could go on without the next few steps as they require advanced knowledge, patience, and the ability to follow guides thoroughly.